Online sports betting in Michigan is now legal! Check out the best Michigan sports betting sites and get our promo code offers below!

 So now with this in place, every Michigan online sportsbook will offer the ability to place bets not only at home but on the move using a mobile sports betting app.

-And as each new Michigan sports betting site joins the market, expect to reap the benefits of our bonus codes that will include free bets, no deposit bonuses, risk-free bets, or deposit bonuses.
+And as each new sports betting site joins the market, expect to reap the benefits of our bonus codes that will include free bets, no deposit bonuses, risk-free bets, or deposit bonuses.

 These Michigan sportsbook bonus codes will help get you started by potentially increasing your bankroll, while also allowing you to explore the site, learn the app, and test different types of betting markets.